boghammar/HomeyScripts/README.md

 # HomeyScripts
 Securing my homey scripts

-There is as far as I know any way of organizing the scripts as it is with flows.
+There is as far as I know no way of organizing the scripts as it is with flows.
 However in this repo the scripts are organized into folders.

 ### Learning folder
 These are scripts exploring various aspects of scripting.
 Since the [official documentation](https://athombv.github.io/node-homey-api/index.html) sucks one has to do a lot of trial and error to understand how to accomplish various tasks.